sensein/b2aiprep/data/b2ai-data-bids-like-template/README.md

 ## Root Directory

-- **CHANGES**: A file that documents the changes, updates, and revisions made to the project over time.
+### phenotype
+The phenotype directory stores participant-specific data that is not directly related to specific audio tasks but is relevant for understanding participants' characteristics.

 - **phenotype/<measurement_tool_name>.tsv**: A tab-separated values (TSV) file containing phenotype data collected using a specific measurement tool.

 - **phenotype/<measurement_tool_name>.json**: A JSON file that provides metadata or additional information about the phenotype data collected using a specific measurement tool.

+- **CHANGES**: A file that documents the changes, updates, and revisions made to the project over time.

 - **dataset_description.json**: A JSON file describing the dataset, including information such as the dataset's purpose, structure, and any relevant metadata.